West African Vodún: Prominent vodún

 A shrine to Lɛgbà in Grand-Popo.

 The Temple of the Pythons in Ouidah, centre of Dangbé's worship.

 Opening up communication between humanity and the spirit world is the vodún of the crossroads, known in Fon as Lɛgbà, and in Ewe and Mina as Elegba.
 This figure may have been absorbed from the Yoruba, among whom he is called Eshu-Elegba.
 He is often the first spirit consulted for a new endeavour.
 Visually, he is characterised by his large erection.

 The creator deity is Nana-Buluku.
 One of this being's offspring is Mawu-Lisa, an androgynous two-part deity also known as Mawu, Se, Segbo-Lisa, or Lissa.
 Lisa is the male side of this vodún who commands the sun and daytime, while Mawu is its female side, responsible for commanding the moon and the night.
 As Lisa is represented by the colour white, albinos are often regarded as his incarnation.

 In one tradition, Mawu bore seven children.
-Sakpata: Vodun of the Earth, Xêvioso (or Xêbioso): Vodun of Thunder, also associated with divine justice, Agbe: Vodun of the Sea, Gû: Vodun of Iron and War, Agê: Vodun of Agriculture and Forests, Jo: Vodun of Air, and Lêgba: Vodun of the Unpredictable.
+Sakpata: Vodun of the Earth, Xɛvioso (or Xɛbioso): Vodun of Thunder, also associated with divine justice, Agbe: Vodun of the Sea, Gû: Vodun of Iron and War, Agê: Vodun of Agriculture and Forests, Jo: Vodun of Air, and Lêgba: Vodun of the Unpredictable.

 In other stories, Mawu-Lisa is depicted as a single hermaphroditic person capable of impregnating herself, with two faces rather than being twins.
 In other branches, the Creator and other voduwo (vodu pl.) are known by different names, such as Sakpo-Disa (Mawu), Aholu (Sakpata), and Anidoho (Da), Gorovodu.

 The Dàn spirits are all serpents; Dàn is a serpent vodún associated with riches and cool breezes.
-Sakpatá is the vodún of earth and smallpox, but over time has come to be associated with new diseases like HIV/AIDS.
-Xɛbyosò or Hɛvioso is the spirit of thunder and lightning; he is represented by a fire-spitting ram and is particularly popular in Southern Benin.
-The vodún of metal, blacksmithing, technology, and war is known in Fon as Gŭ and in Mine and Ewe as Egu; in more recent decades he has come to be associated with metal vehicles like cars, trains, and planes.
+Sakpatá is the vodún of earth and smallpox, but over time has come to be associated with new diseases such as HIV/AIDS.
+Xɛbiosò or Hɛvioso is the spirit of thunder and lightning; he is represented by a fire-spitting ram and is particularly popular in Southern Benin.
+The vodún of metal, blacksmithing, technology, and war is known in Fon as Gŭ and in Mine and Ewe as Egu; in more recent decades he has come to be associated with metal vehicles such as cars, trains, and planes.
 Among the Ewe and Mina, he is Egu.
 Gbădu is the wife of Fá.
 Tohosu is the Fon vodún of royalty, lakes, streams, and human deformities.